dotwebstack/dotwebstack-framework/docs/backend/postgres.md

 ### Spatial
 When the Extension module: `ext-spatial` is enabled it is possible to add next to the default `ext-spatial` configuration extra postgres config for Geometry column mapping.

 The property `columnSuffix` can be used to accomplish this.
 Every Geometry field will have a suffix concatenated for the corresponding srid.

+The same is possible for bounding boxes.
+Default behaviour is runtime calculation, but it is also possible to store the bounding box in a column.
+The property `bboxColumnSuffix` can be used to accomplish this.
+Every Geometry field will have a suffix concatenated for the corresponding srid.

 Example configuration: